ghfbsd/kenken-maker/README.md

 # kenken-maker

 The aim of this project is to randomly generate [KenKen](http://kenkenpuzzle.com) puzzles, with a difficulty metric to help find interesting ones.
-I am currently using it to provide KenKen puzzles for Caltech's newspaper.
+CS is currently using it to provide KenKen puzzles for Caltech's newspaper.

 ## Running the code